Chri692u/VQC/python/examples/TUTORIAL.md

 ## 8. Market hours and extended hours

+The overall pattern is normal for US-equity brokers: regular and extended sessions have different liquidity and order rules.
+The exact sessions, supported assets, order types, and time-in-force values are nevertheless broker specific.

-A normal client order is rejected locally when the broker says the regular market is closed:
+VQC deliberately rejects a normal client order locally when the configured broker says its regular market is closed:

 ```python
 if client.MarketIsOpen():